Skip to main content

 Roads information

-If there are any problems on the roads as a result of flooding, you can get the latest updates on the TrafficwatchNI website.
+If there are any problems on the roads because of flooding, you can get the latest updates on the TrafficwatchNI website.

 Public transport